pulumi/pulumi-sdwan/docs/_index.md

 |-----------------|---------|
 | Catalyst SD-WAN |    20.9 |
 | Catalyst SD-WAN |   20.12 |
-## Getting Started

-The following guides with examples exist to demonstrate the use of the provider:

-- Getting Started
-- Updating Templates
-- Configuration Groups
 ## Example Usage

 {{< chooser language "typescript,python,go,csharp,java,yaml" >}}